 This code was popular among prisoners to convey information to each other.

-Scytale was invented and used by the Greeks and Spartans for cryptography.
+Scytale was invented and used by the Greeks and SpartansiXMember of an ancient Greek city-state known for their military prowess and discipline. for cryptography.
 In this cipher, a transposition cipher is used to convey information.
 All you need is a long and narrow strip of paper and a cylindrical object.

 6. Grid code